-At Ascot Radiology, Auckland, our DEXA bone density scanner measures bone mineral content and density, and is primarily used to diagnose osteoporosis.
+At Ascot Radiology, Auckland, our DEXA bone density scanner measures bone mineral content and density.
+It is primarily used to diagnose osteoporosis.

 What is DEXA Bone Densitometry?